-- 1. Familiarize yourself with all of the scenarios in case last minute changes are needed to the assignments. - Ensure that you are comfortable with the content of the scenarios both with respect toHIV/AIDS and sex and gender.
+- 1. Familiarize yourself with all three parts of the exercise. - Ensure that you are comfortable with the content of the exercise both with respect to evidence and to sex and gender.
 Do some background reading, if necessary.
 Come to the facilitators' meeting with questions.